sranegar/sranegar/README.md

 - 🌱 I'm learning React and working on PHP using MVC
 - 🔮 Currently seeking a position as a Junior Web Developer
 - 🤖 I tutor kids from ages 7-14 in game development at <a href="https://www.codeninjas.com/" src="Code Ninjas">Code Ninjas</a>
-- 🎨 I do graphic design for the School of Informatics and Computing at IUPUI
+- 🎨 I do graphic design for the School of Informatics and Computing

 <hr>